From Joomla! Documentation

 What is it about that Potential Upgrade Issue

-Plugins with the type ('system', 'user', 'authentication', 'actionlog', 'twofactorauth') could be triggered while we are processing the upgrade.
+Plugins with the types system, user, authentication, actionlog and twofactorauth could be triggered while we are processing the upgrade.
 When there is a critical issue within that plugins that could result into a broken upgrade and make the site unusable.
-For that reason any plugin from that type that is not explicite listed as compatible has to be even more carefully reviewed before you hit the upgrade button.
+For that reason any plugin from that type that is not explicitly listed as compatible has to be even more carefully reviewed before you hit the upgrade button.
 It is strongly recommended to disable the plugins in question and to check with the original developer.

-On the Live Update Tab you will be preseted again with the full list of potential breaking extensions.
+On the Live Update Tab you will be presented again with the full list of potential breaking extensions.